Particular/docs.particular.net/serviceinsight/index.md

 ![Endpoint Explorer](images/overview-endpointexplore-machinename.png)

-You can select endpoints to filter the message list.
+Select endpoints to filter the message list.
 Select the root ServiceControl connection and the tree view to make the list expand to include all messages.

 ## Flow Diagram

 The flow diagram provides extensive message and system information.
-When you select messages in the message list, the flow diagram illustrates the message and all related messages from the same conversation, along with the nature of the messages and the endpoints involved.
+When messages are selected in the message list, the flow diagram illustrates the message and all related messages from the same conversation, along with the nature of the messages and the endpoints involved.

 ![The Flow Diagram](images/overview-flowdiagram-wpopup.png)